Audio-WestlakeU/NBSS/README.md

 python NBSSCLI.py fit --config=configs/NBC2_small.yaml \
  --data.batch_size=[2,2] \ # batch size for train and val
  --trainer.accumulate_grad_batches=1 \
- --trainer.gpus=0,
+ --trainer.devices=0,
 ```

-More gpus can be used by appending the gpu indexes to `trainer.gpus`, e.g. `--trainer.gpus=0,1,2,3,`.
+More gpus can be used by appending the gpu indexes to `trainer.devices`, e.g. `--trainer.devices=0,1,2,3,`.

 Configs `configs/NBC-fit.yaml` and `configs/NB-BLSTM-fit.yaml` can be used to train and test NBC and NB-BLSTM in the same way respectively.
 But mind to change the number of utterances for training in one mini-batch.
 As we use ddp for distributed training, **the number of utterances in one mini-batch = num of gpus used * the number of utterances for dataloader * accumulate_grad_batches.** In the above command, we have 2 utterances in one mini-batch, i.e. 1 *2* 1.